 - How patients get to your organization

 - Actions to advance network relationships

 - Impact of new reimbursement models & plans

 In order to not jump too far ahead, the 1st part of the equation is to really understand those “sources” of data mentioned earlier and the value they can provide in helping build those service line initiatives.
 Below are a couple sources of data to examine and the implications they can have on your bottom line.

 This is probably the best starting point because it is typically the easiest and most cost effective data to access.
 In fact, most business development roles have access to internal data that helps highlight procedural and referral trends as capturing with the hospital or clinic EHR.
 As a business leader, internal data can help you answer:

 - Based on referral logs, what business can you not afford to lose?
 What can you do to maintain these partnerships?

-- Do first referral trends indicate there new patient pipelines out there?
-How can we further explore and maximize these opportunities?
+- Do 1st referral trends indicate there are new patient pipelines out there?
+How can we further explore & maximize these opportunities?

 - How can we further connect with our own patients to build brand loyalty?